 - 10110 Animal Science An exhibit (other than the animal itself) that shows the learning about a large or small animal including beef, dairy cattle, dairy goats, dogs, horse & pony, meat goats, pets, poultry, rabbits, sheep and swine.
-Ownership of any animal is not required. - 10120 Veterinary Science An exhibit that shows learning about keeping animals healthy.
+Ownership of any animal is notrequired. - 10120 Veterinary Science An exhibit that shows learning about keeping animals healthy, animal diseases, animal/human health interaction, or other learning related to Veterinary Science.